aahladmanas/aahladmanas.github.io/_posts/2020-02-09-optimization.md

 1. There is no best optimizer: but with tuning Adam is competitive almost always; multiple papers have found this.

 2. If you have a new model/task that no one has done optimization on, there is not real guidance except trying a full range.
-Should

 3. There is no clear guidance on how to choose hyperparameters other than trying everything in a "plausible" range.

    The trouble is the behavior of performance (for a fixed seed) may be non-monotonic, so finding the plausible range may not always be as easy using a widely separated set of hyperparams.

-   NAdam with Resnet50 on Imagenet beat the previous record by setting $\epsilon \approx 10$.
+   NAdam with Resnet50 on Imagenet beat the previous record by setting $\epsilon \approx 10K$.

 4. Selecting hyperparameters on a single seed and using multiple is a good idea to see whether performance boost is coming from hyperparameter or seed.